MicrosoftDocs/cloud-adoption-framework/docs/secure/development-security-architecture.md

 # Development security architecture

-This article describes steps to help you achieve the ideal end state for development security.
+This article describes steps to help you achieve an ideal end state for development security in your organization.

 Your development security architecture should integrate these key components: